 1/2 cup of warm water

-1/4 cup of milk (optional; use 3/4 cup of water if milk not used)
+1/4 cup of milk (optional; use 3/4 to 1 cup of water if milk not used)

 1 tbsp olive oil